Decentralized Sparse Linear Regression via Gradient-Tracking: Linear Convergence and Statistical Guarantees: Numerical Results

 \section{Numerical Results}

-In this section we provide some numerical results that validate the accuracy of our theoretical findings, in particular Theorem~\ref{theorem:main} and its implications.
+This section provides some numerical results that validate our theoretical findings.

 We consider the following problem setup.
 Given the distributed linear regression model \eqref{eq:I/O}, the unknown $s$-sparse vector $\btheta^*$ is generated with the first $s$ elements being i.i.d. $\cN(0,1)$; the remaining coordinates are set to zero.
-Each row in $\bX_i \in \mathbb{R}^{n \times d}$ is generated according to $\cN(\mathbf{0},\mathbf{I})$; each element of $\mathbf{n}_i$ follows $\cN(0,0.25)$; and $r$ is set $r = \|\btheta^*\|_1.$ Unless otherwise specified, we generate the communication network among the agents using a random Erd\H{o}s-R\'{e}nyi graph $G(m,p)$, where $m$ is the number of nodes/agents and each edge is included in the graph independently with probability $p$.
+Each row of $\bX_i \in \mathbb{R}^{n \times d}$ is generated according to $\cN(\mathbf{0},\mathbf{I})$; each element of $\mathbf{n}_i$ follows $\cN(0,0.25)$; and $r$ is set $r = \|\btheta^*\|_1.$ Unless otherwise specified, we the communication network is modeled as a Erd\H{o}s-R\'{e}nyi graph $G(m,p)$, where $m$ is the number of nodes and each edge is included in the graph with probability $p$, independently from the others.
 The specific values of problem parameters $(N,d,s)$ and network parameters $(m,p)$ are specified in each simulation.

-Aiming at validating Theorem~\ref{theorem:main}, we report next experiments showing the following: (i) the scalability of the algorithm with respect to the total sample size $N$ and problem dimension $d$, for a fixed network; and (ii) the impact of network topology on the algorithm.
+Aiming at validating Theorem~\ref{theorem:main}, the reported experiments show the following: (i) the scalability of the algorithm with respect to the total sample size $N$ and problem dimension $d$, for a fixed network; and (ii) the impact of network topology on the algorithm.
+Finally, we validate our findings on real data sets.